-Check College web site (www.sunysuffolk. edu) for additional information.
+Check College website (www.sunysuffolk. edu) for additional information.

 The first step in applying for financial aid is completion of the "Free Application for Federal Student Aid" (FAFSA).
 All financial aid applicants must file this form electronically to be considered for any aid, including student loans, and list SCCC on the application.
+Your Student Aid Report, which is generated by completion of the FAFSA, must be correct and complete by your last day of enrollment.
 Students interested in also applying for financial aid sponsored by New York State can file the same electronic FAFSA and then click on the link for New York State residents.
 An applicant who misses the link for the online FAFSA or abandons their web session will be able to apply online at tapweb.org where they will be able to establish a HESC PIN to gain access to the online TAP application.
-Each campus Financial Aid Office has a Help Center where students can file electronically to expedite their award processing.
+Each campus Financial Aid Office has a computer lab where students can file electronically to expedite their award processing.

 Because students must be matriculated and taking courses applicable to their current degree or certificate program in order to receive any financial aid, all applicants for financial aid, whether full-time or part-time, should have filed a formal application for admission to the college and have all academic credentials forwarded to the college's Central Admissions Office, 533 College Road, Selden, New York 11784-2899.
-Financial aid cannot be disbursed until a final official high school transcript with date of graduation or General Education Diploma (GED) is on file in the Admissions Office or the student has been admitted to the college under Ability to Benefit (ATB) guidelines (see page 21).
+Financial aid cannot be disbursed until a final official high school transcript with date of graduation or General Education Diploma (GED) is on file in the Admissions Office or the student has been admitted to the college under Ability to Benefit (ATB) guidelines (see page 48).